gbrammer/grizli/README.rst

 fact, that relatively simple script serves as the low-level kernel for the way ``grizli`` computes the grism dispersion.

-Eventually, ``grizli`` is intended to encourage general users to move away from simple "data reduction" (e.g., extracting a 1D spectrum of a single object akin to standard slit spectroscopy) and toward enabling more quantitative and comprehensive **modeling** and fitting of slitless spectroscopic observations, which typically involve overlapping spectra of hundreds or thousands of objects in exposures taken with one or more
+Eventually, ``grizli`` is intended to encourage and enable general users to move away from simple "data reduction" (e.g., extracting a 1D spectrum of a single object akin to standard slit spectroscopy) and toward more quantitative and comprehensive **modeling** and fitting of slitless spectroscopic observations, which typically involve overlapping spectra of hundreds or thousands of objects in exposures taken with one or more